GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 All images that are above the fold—that is, immediately viewable without scrolling—load normally.
 Those that are far below the device viewport are only fetched when the user scrolls near them.

 Chromium's implementation of lazy loading tries to ensure that offscreen images are loaded early enough so that they have finished loading once the user scrolls near to them.
-By fetching nearby images before they become visible in the viewport, we maximize the chance they are already loaded by the time they become visible.
+By fetching nearby images well before they become visible in the viewport, we maximize the chance they are already loaded by the time they become visible.

 Compared to JavaScript lazy loading libraries, the thresholds for fetching images that scroll into view may be considered conservative.
-Chromium is looking at better aligning these thresholds with developer expectations.

 {% Aside %}
 Experiments conducted using Chrome on Android suggest that on 4G, 97.5% of below-the-fold images that are lazy-loaded were fully loaded within 10ms of becoming visible.
 Even on slow 2G networks, 92.6% of below-the-fold images were fully loaded within 10ms.
 This means browser-level lazy loading offers a stable experience regarding the visibility of elements that are scrolled into view.